8.1 General context

 Main trends in youth creativity and cultural participation

-In the framework of strategy and actions for the empowerment of young people, Youth ′17-′27, the goal is to ensure access of young people to Arts and Culture.
-The access of young people to Arts and Culture is a fundamental right but also an essential condition for the full participation of young people in society.
-It strengthens young people's awareness that they share a common cultural heritage, while at the same time it promotes active citizenship.
+In the framework of National Strategy for young people, Youth ′17-′27 the goal is to ensure access of young people to Arts and Culture.
+The access of young people to Arts and Culture is considered to be a fundamental right but also an essential condition for the full participation of young people in social and democratic life.

-• Implementation of measures to facilitate young people's access to both traditional and classical forms of art and culture, as well as other – more modern and alternative – forms of cultural activities
+• Measures to facilitate young people’s access to both traditional and classical forms of art and culture, as well as to contemporary and alternative forms of cultural expression

-• Promoting the mobility of young artists within Europe and strengthening intercultural exchanges
+• Promotion of the mobility of young artists and intercultural exchanges

-• Ensuring opportunities for special groups of young people to access and participate in cultural activities
+• Ensuring access to cultural activities for specific groups of young people

-• Development of more cultural activities targeted at schools and students
+• Development of cultural activities addressed to schools and students

 Basic concepts